 However, as is the case with most of the candidates that aim to be the best convertible car seat for small cars, Evenflo has its fair share of issues.
-While it is short and ideal for small cars, it’s not recommended for taller children.
-It’s also wider than most convertible seats, making it a chore to install and remove.
+While it is short and ideal for small cars, it's not recommended for taller children.
+(Check these models out if you have tall baby).
+It's also wider than most convertible seats, making it a chore to install and remove.
 Of the three options it has, only one is for rear-facing.
 Finally, the price, while not terribly high, might be an issue.
 Evenflo Symphony All-In-One can cost up to $200 on Amazon and similar stores.

 Chicco KeyFit 30 Infant Car Seat

 Right off the bat, you know you're getting quality with this seat.
 The Chicco KeyFit series of seats have been nothing but top-list material, and the 30 is no exception.
 Safety and security naturally come first with this one, not to mention complete compatibility with other Chicco strollers.

 We've briefly mentioned the safety, so let's go into that deeper.
 You will get more than a secure set of straps and buckles with the KeyFit 30.
 You will, in fact, get the best possible toolset to manage the angle and position of your seat.
 The ReclineSure foot for leveling makes the seat stand at your desired level.
 Furthermore, the two RideRight bubble indicators will well, indicate if your seat is leveled up properly.
 And then there's the SuperCinch tightener.
 If you'd like your latches tight, simply pull on this device and voila!
 Job done.